COLORADO FEDERAL EXECUTIVE BOARD

 The Denver Federal Executive Board (DFEB) was reauthorized as the Colorado Federal Executive Board (CFEB) on January 28, 2010.
 The CFEB Executive Committee determined that a statewide expansion was necessary to accommodate the growth in the number of federal agencies and employees throughout the State of Colorado.
 The CFEB now serves over 250 federal field offices, 53,000 civilian federal employees, and 40,000 military personnel at six military installations throughout the state.

-The CFEB Executive Committee and Executive Director oversee the councils, committees, initiatives, programs, and services.
+The CFEB Executive Committee and Program Director oversee the councils, committees, initiatives, programs, and services.
 CFEB priorities are developed in response to local agency issues and needs as well as Presidential Directives, Executive Orders, special initiatives, and new laws and regulations.
 The CFEB’s role as a communication conduit and a meeting point for a variety of agencies – each with a different mission – is critical to a more effective government.

-2022-2023 CFEB EXECUTIVE COMMITTEE
+FY 2024 CFEB EXECUTIVE COMMITTEE

 OFFICERS

-FIRST VICE CHAIR | Cindy Terwilliger, DOT FTA
+CHAIR | Cindy Terwilliger, DOT FTA

-SECOND VICE CHAIR | Julie Bednar, DOI IBC
+FIRST VICE CHAIR | Julie Bednar, DOI IBC

-IMMEDIATE PAST CHAIR | Cheryl Kennedy, USDA FNS
+IMMEDIATE PAST CHAIR | Mark Stevenson, DoD DHA

 MEMBERS